Choirrulloh/Raspberry-surveillance-camera/README.md

 You can see the live video of your camera.
 [![You can seen the live video of your camera](https://i.imgur.com/wUQCzEi.jpg)](https://i.imgur.com/wUQCzEi.jpg)

-Go to `Settings` on top left, then `General settings` and define your admin password.
+Go to `Settings` on top left, then `General settings` and define your `Admin Password` and your `Surveillance Password`.
+If you don't define your `Surveillance Password`, your live video will be public accessible on internet.
 [![Login with admin and no password](https://i.imgur.com/AzRLWMM.jpg)](https://i.imgur.com/AzRLWMM.jpg)

 Then in `Network` define your static wifi IP.